Press release: Alcohol abstinence can lead to regression of existing liver-related complications

 Become part of the next generation of EASL’s leadership in 2026!

 Are you deeply engaged in hepatology and science and ready to get involved in EASL’s governance?
-EASL is now looking to fill the following positions: One Educational Councillor-elect Three Scientific Committee Members Two Basic Science…
+EASL is now looking to fill the following position: One Nurses & Allied Health Professionals (AHPs) Task Force Member…

 On behalf of the European Health Alliance on Alcohol (EHHA), the European Association for the Study of the Liver (EASL) welcomes the European Parliament’s decision to safeguard consumers by endorsing clear and accurate “reduced-alcohol” labelling.